AmpiFire Content Marketing Statistics 2024

 AI Content Statistics

-2023 is the year of generative AI.
-Tools like ChatGPT, Perplexity, MidJourney, Google’s Bard and many others can help you quickly create quality content (albeit with some form of training).
-And as a content marketer, if you’re not already using some form of AI, you’re far behind others.
+If 2023 was the year of generative AI, 2024 was the year of regulating the content produced by gen AI.
+Tools like Claude, ChatGPT, Perplexity, MidJourney, Google’s Bard and many others can help you quickly create quality content (albeit with some form of training).
+And as a content marketer in 2025, if you’re still not using some form of AI, you’re far behind others in.

 • 76% of marketers using generative AI say they use it for basic content creation and copywriting.
 [Insider Intelligence]